 Recently, several new processes for nitrogen removal have been developed based on the partial nitrification of ammonium to nitrite combined with anaerobic ammonium oxidation.
 However, these new processes target the removal of nitrogen from wastewater containing significant quantities of ammonium, such as sludge.
-The previous nitrogen removal technologies are better suited for Deer Island, but the following technologies are included in this report for completeness.
+Another emerging process for nitrogen removal involves waste activated sludge reduction and generation of a carbon source for denitrification.
+However, this process has not been attempted at large plants and is not retained for further evaluation.
+The previous nitrogen removal technologies are better suited for Deer Island, but the above technologies are included in this report for completeness.